 SHARES ISSUED ON THE EXERCISE OF OPTIONS

-There were no ordinary shares of Ramelius issued during the financial year ended 30 June 2014 as a result of the exercise of options.
+The following ordinary shares of Ramelius were issued during the financial year ended 30 June 2015 as a result of the exercise of options.
+No amounts are unpaid on any of the shares.